EdwardY2025/SQL-Comic-Book-Database/README.md

 # SQL-Comic-Book-Database

-This repository contains the files and resources for the Comic Book Database project, developed as part of the ISE 305 course.
+This repository contains the files and resources for the Comic Book Database project, developed as part of the ISE 305 course at Stony Brook University.
 The project aims to provide a platform for comic book enthusiasts to manage their collections and access detailed information on titles, issues, authors, characters, and publishers.

 ## Project Overview